Echolocation jamming: History

 The first study to conclusively demonstrate that moths jam bats was published in 2009 by researchers at Wake Forest University.
 In this study big brown bats were raised in captivity to ensure they had no prior experience with clicking prey and trained to attack moths tethered to a thin line attached to the ceiling in an indoor flight room.
 Over a nine-night experiment the bats attacked non-clicking control moths and clicking Bertholdia trigona – moths that were selected for their extraordinary clicking abilities.
-Bats had substantial difficulty catching the clicking moths compared to silent controls, and ate the B. trigona moths when they had the opportunity, thus refuting the hypothesis that the clicks were warning the bats of moths’ toxicity.
-Moth clicks also disrupted the stereotypical pattern of the bats echolocation, confirming the clicks’ jamming function.
+Bats had substantial difficulty catching the clicking moths compared to silent controls, and ate the B. trigona moths when they had the opportunity, thus refuting the hypothesis that the clicks were warning the bats of moths' toxicity.
+Moth clicks also disrupted the stereotypical pattern of the bats echolocation, confirming the clicks' jamming function.

+Since then, sonar jamming has been documented in two other moth families.
+Silk moths (Saturniidae) have elongated hindwing tails that reflect bat sonar, increasing the success of escape from bat attacks.
+Some species of hawkmoths (Sphingidae) produce ultrasound capable of sonar jamming.
+Sonar jamming capability has evolved independently in at least six subfamilies.
+Because sonar jamming seems to require high duty cycle ultrasound, it is believed to be a derived form of the simpler ultrasound used for aposematism and mimicry.

+In a 2022 report, bats are found to change their emission lengths to defeat high duty cycle jamming.

 Humans jamming animals

 Humans may jam echolocating animals deliberately or accidentally.
 Recent efforts have been made to develop acoustic jamming deterrents to exclude bats from buildings or bridges, or to keep bats away from wind turbines where large numbers of mortalities occur.
 These deterrents have been shown to reduce bat activity over a small area.
 However, scaling up acoustic deterrents to large volumes for applications such as keeping bats away from wind turbines is difficult because of the high atmospheric attenuation of ultrasound.